 Casualty expectation is a calculation that expresses the collective risk of a casualty occurring (average number of casualties per-launch or return) to the population exposed to the debris hazard.
 The concept of collective risk is inherent in the calculation methodology.
 That is, the casualty expectation resulting from the calculations applies to the total population at risk rather than to an individual within that population.
 The casualty expectation equation can also be used to determine the risk to an individual exposed to the debris hazard through the use of individual risk isopleths.

-A casualty is defined as either the serious injury or death of a person exposed to the launch or return.

 Using casualty as the risk measure for the risk hazard analysis captures both fatality and serious injury.
 Casualty captures the dangerous effects of rocket launches or returns that result from direct impact of debris, overpressure from explosions, and toxic gases from burning propellants.
 Direct impact by non-exploding debris can cause both injuries and fatalities.
 There may be no fatalities from toxic gases, while there are hundreds of casualties.
 With overpressures, direct impingement on people close to the source can cause both injuries and fatalities, while broken glass from distant focusing of overpressure can produce many injuries, but few or no fatalities.
 If fatality is the only measure, consequences from toxic gas and distant breakage of glass can be overlooked and therefore not indicate the true consequence of the accident.

 The risk hazard analysis methodology describes: